-C104, F132, extension 6208
+C104, 925-6208

-Monday-Wednesday 8:30 am-8:00 pm Thursday-Friday 8:30 am-4:30 pm\
+Monday-Wednesday 8:30 am-8:00 pm Thursday-Friday 8:30 am-4:30 pm

 The Center for New Students and Orientation assists prospective and new students with information and counseling concerning application procedures, courses and programs of study, support services, student activities and adjustment to college.
-This center also coordinates New Student Orientation programs prior to the beginning of each semester.
+This center also coordnates New Student Orientation programs prior to the beginning of each semester.
+Sessions designed specifically for the older adult student are available.